frideno/memes-finder/README.md

 This pattern is often hard to define mathematically.
 Therefore, we can use machine learning and image processing algorithms to find all images that match this pattern in one’s gallery.

-we wanted to create an application which use this pattern matching on currently hot real life problems -
+we wanted to create an application which uses this pattern matching on popular real life problems -

 - ***memes classifying -** given an image, is it a meme?*
 - ***searching by meme template -** given an image, and a template image, is the image a meme . constructed using the template image ?*